 Generally, there are three types of hosting servers available.
-The most nominal hosting server is Shared server.
+The most nominal hosting server is the Shared server.
 This server is budget-friendly, but it’s shareable.

 You can split the cost of your hosting, but you also have to divide the storage, bandwidth, frequency.
 If the other site gets massive traffic, then yours might be affected.

 The second one is the Dedicated Server-> This server is entirely available for your website.
-You can get complete storage, bandwidth and all the related resources, available on that server.
+You can get complete storage, bandwidth, and all the related resources, available on that server.